Holiday Inn Club Vacations Mount Ascutney Resort is located in Vermont at 485 Hotel Rd, Brownsville, VT 05037.

 This part of my story about this resort and the trip is going to be boring.
-I am feeling every foot fall from the day before.
+I am feeling every footfall from the day before.
 I folded myself into the tub and a hot, long bath.

 Then somehow I managed to pull myself out of the tub and onto the couch.
 Luckily the resort has a great restaurant called The Maple Kitchen, so I reserved a table for tonight figuring I should be able to move again by then.

 Until then, I will get by on some TV and some snacks just relaxing in the room.
-This is the pace I will go for at least a few hours today as I hydrate and recover.
+This is the place I will go for at least a few hours today as I hydrate and recover.

 Dinner later tonight was amazing.
 I would have eaten here every single night if I had known how good this on-site restaurant was.